Jane’s life had been going along quite nicely, until she was involved in a car accident.

 Jane also found herself going into arrears with debts she was already repaying.
 She'd been paying them off, but with no regular income she struggled to make ends meet.

-Cath, Development Worker at The Welcome Centre advised;
+Cath, Advice ,Guidance and Support Manager at The Welcome Centre

 The Welcome Centre has given Jane weekly food and toiletry parcels whilst her appeal is reviewed.
 This will continue until a decision has been made on her appeal.